ajylee/gpaw-rtxs/doc/install/installationguide.rst

 6) An MPI library required for parallel calculations.

+7) (Optional) HDF5 library for parallel I/O and for saving files in HDF5 format

 .. note::

    In order to use the code, you need also the setups for all your atoms (:ref:`setups`).